Anso005/Ventura-Opencore-EFI-Dell-Latitude-E7490/README.md

 Every think works flawlessly.
 You can show your support by sponsoring me.
 It will indeed be a sign of appreciation.

-Note: This efi is made on basis of dell latitude e7490.
-This can also be used with similar spec dell laptop.
+Note: This efi is made on basis of Dell latitude e7490.
+This can also be used with similar spec Dell laptop.

 ## IMPORTANT NOTE (VERY IMPORTANT AT BOOTING PROCESS AFTER MacOS IS INSTALLED)
 Note: When laptop is turned on don't press any keyboard key or button.
 At Apple logo when the loading bar is at half press Fn+PrtSCR(located next to F12 key).